mablack/cordova-diagnostic-plugin/README.md

 #### Example usage

-    cordova.plugins.diagnostic.isLocationEnabled(function(enabled){
+    cordova.plugins.diagnostic.isLocationAvailable(function(available){
-        console.log("Location is " + (enabled ? "enabled" : "disabled"));
+        console.log("Location is " + (available ? "available" : "not available"));
     }, function(error){
         console.error("The following error occurred: "+error);
     });

-### isWifiEnabled()
+### isWifiAvailable()

-Checks if Wifi is connected/enabled.
+Checks if Wifi is available.
 On iOS this returns true if the device is connected to a network by WiFi.
-On Android and Windows 10 Mobile this returns true if the WiFi setting is set to enabled.
+On Android and Windows 10 Mobile this returns true if the WiFi setting is set to enabled, and is the same as (`isWifiEnabled()`)[#iswifienabled]

 On Android this requires permission `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`

-    cordova.plugins.diagnostic.isWifiEnabled(successCallback, errorCallback);
+    cordova.plugins.diagnostic.isWifiAvailable(successCallback, errorCallback);

 #### Parameters

 - {Function} successCallback -  The callback which will be called when operation is successful.
-This callback function is passed a single boolean parameter which is TRUE if device is connected by WiFi.
+This callback function is passed a single boolean parameter which is TRUE if WiFi is available.
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.

 #### Example usage

-    cordova.plugins.diagnostic.isWifiEnabled(function(enabled){
+    cordova.plugins.diagnostic.isWifiAvailable(function(available){
-        console.log("WiFi is " + (enabled ? "enabled" : "disabled"));
+        console.log("WiFi is " + (available ? "available" : "not available"));
     }, function(error){
         console.error("The following error occurred: "+error);
     });

-### isCameraEnabled()
+### isCameraAvailable()

-Checks if the device has a camera.
+Checks if camera is available.
-On Android this returns true if the device has a camera.
-On iOS this returns true if both the device has a camera AND the application is authorized to use it.
+On Android & iOS this returns true if the device has a camera AND the application is authorized to use it.
-On Windows 10 Mobile this returns true if both the device has a rear-facing camera AND the application is authorized to use it.
+On Windows 10 Mobile this returns true if the device has a **rear-facing** camera.

-    cordova.plugins.diagnostic.isCameraEnabled(successCallback, errorCallback);
+    cordova.plugins.diagnostic.isCameraAvailable(successCallback, errorCallback);

 #### Parameters